 3. The film will be inspired by Frank Miller's The Dark Knight Returns

-We first learned that Batman would appear in the Man of Steel sequel earlier this summer, when actor Harry Lennix took the stage at Comic-Con to read a memorable piece of dialogue:
+We first learned that Batman would appear in the Man of Steel sequel last summer, when actor Harry Lennix took the stage at Comic-Con to read a memorable piece of dialogue:

 "I want you to remember, Clark.
 In all the years to come.
 In all your most private moments.
 I want you to remember my hand at your throat.
 I want you to remember the one man who beat you."

 That's a line of dialogue from Frank Miller's beloved The Dark Knight Returns, which ends with a climactic brawl between Batman and Superman.
 The story is widely regarded as one of the greatest Batman stories of all time.
 While director Zack Snyder previously expressed interest in filming a direct adaptation of The Dark Knight Returns, he quickly clarified that Batman v Superman would be an original story inspired by certain elements of the seminal comic — including, presumably, the casting of Affleck as an older and more experienced Batman.

 4. Warner Bros. considered many titles before settling on Batman v Superman: Dawn of Justice